SModelS/smodels/docs/manual/source/DatabaseStructure.rst

-Since |ULrs| have a single dataset (see |Datasets|), the info file only holds some trivial information, such as the type of |ExpRes| (UL) and the dataset id (None).
+Since |ULrs| have a single dataset (see |Datasets|), the info file only holds some trivial information, such as the type of |ExpRes| (UL) and the dataset id (None for UL-type results).
 Here is the content of CMS-SUS-12-024/data/dataInfo.txt as an
 example:

 .. literalinclude:: /literals/dataInfo.txt